Looking for the best gondola ride in Venice? In this article, we share our top tips for a better Venice gondola experience. Find out!

 So for the best gondola ride in Venice, I recommend choosing a route that includes some smaller canals as well as a part of the Grand Canal southwest of Rialto Bridge.
 It’s here that you get to see the most impressive Venetian palaces dating from the 13-18th centuries, the glory days of the Republic of Venice.

-At the same time, you don’t want to take a gondola that only tours the busy Grand Canal or the waters close to St. Mark’s Square and skips smaller and quieter canals.
-Because you’d miss that special experience of riding Venetian gondola on the narrow canals, under bridges, and past the more authentic parts of Venice.
+At the same time, you don’t want to take a gondola that only tours the busy Grand Canal or the open waters close to St. Mark’s Square and skip smaller and quieter canals.
+Not only there are more waves, but you would also miss that special experience of riding a Venetian gondola on the narrow canals, under bridges, and past the more authentic parts of the city.

 On the other hand, if you want to see St. Mark’s Square and the Doge’s Palace from the water and sail under the famous Bridge of Sighs, you should take a gondola ride starting near St. Mark’s Square.